Alaska Department of Environmental Conservation v. EPA: Background

-Issues
+The Supreme Court granted certiorari to decide whether the Clean Air Act authorized the EPA block construction of a new major pollutant emitting facility permitted by a state environmental when the EPA finds the state environmental regulator's determination to be unreasonable, and what standard of review applies to such actions.

-Under the Clean Air Act, can the EPA block construction of a new major pollutant emitting facility permitted by a state environmental regulator when the EPA finds the state environmental regulator's determination to be unreasonable?
-What standard of review applies to such actions?
+Supreme Court

 Majority opinion

 The Supreme Court held in its majority opinion that the Clean Air Act authorized the EPA to bar the construction of the polluting facility in Alaska.
 The EPA correctly interpreted that the Clean Air Act gave the authority to review state authorities' BACT determinations.

 Since the Act does not specify a standard for judicial review, the Supreme Court applied "the familiar default standard of the Administrative Procedure Act," of whether the EPA's action was "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
 It found that although EPA's orders were explained with "less than ideal clarity," the EPA's comments and orders were not arbitrary, capricious, or an abuse of discretion.